Articles , Glossary

 Add artistic vibes

-With more and more competition on the web, designers are looking for different tricks to win the struggle for users’ attention.
+With more and more competition online, designers are looking for new tricks to win the battle for users’ attention.
 One of the popular trends now is the artistic, sometimes experimental digital illustration, often used in hero images.
 Creative experiments seem to combine traditions and innovations for the new circle of web design evolution.

-To sum up, we can see that hero images present a diverse and flexible tool in a web designer’s bag of tricks.
-It has great potential in amplifying both usability and aesthetics of the web page, this way engaging users to learn more.
+To sum up, hero images are a versatile tool in a web designer’s toolkit.
+They have great potential to amplify the usability and aesthetics of the web page, engaging users to learn more.

 Useful Articles

-Functional Art: 10 Big Reasons to Apply Illustrations in UI Design
+10 Reasons to Apply Illustrations in UI Design

 UX Design: How to Make Web Interface Scannable